any-docs/css/content/guides/masking/clipping/index.md

 ### Wrapping text around your clipped shapes

 Clipped elements are still rectangular boxed.
 Clipping means your element doesn't look like a box; but it is still a box.
-To wrap inline content around the non-rectangular (or rectangular) shapes you define, use the {{cssxref("shape-outside")}} property.
+To wrap inline content around the non-rectangular (or rectangular) shapes you define, use the `shape-outside` property.
 By default, inline content wraps around its margin box; `shape-outside` provides a way to customize this wrapping, making it possible to wrap text around the elements you've clipped, following the clip path you replicated rather than the element's rectangular box.

 The content includes two elements to be clipped and the content that will be shaped around them.